hardik124/TIP/README.md

 After cloning.
 Open terminal inside the cloned folder should be named "TIP" .
 Do
-1) git checkout -b origin/Assignment0
+1) git checkout origin/Assignment0 then git checkout -b AboutMe
 2) git fetch upstream.
 3) git merge upstream/Assignment0
 4) Now create a folder inside the TIP folder with your name.
 (Space replaced by '_')